kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/2-could-concepts.md

   - CLI
   - APIs

-## The Language of Cloud Ecomomics
+## The Language of Cloud Economics

 ### Capital and Operational Expenditure